Beta: unbeta'd, but still carefully edited with a Sherlock Holmes-style magnifying glass :)

 "Alaric snogged me!"
 Rose said indignantly.
 "I also gave him a slap Mum would approve of."

-"Tell me why," she murmured to him, her voice ever so quiet as though anything louder would terrify him, "you did this."
+"Tell me why," she murmured to him, her voice quiet as though anything louder would startle him, "you did this."

 His grip on her tightened even more, and when he spoke he sounded so broken it made tears prick at the corners of her eyes.
 "I can't."